winitzki/scall/tutorial/programming_dhall.md

 Hash values are computed from the _normal form_ of Dhall expressions, and the normal forms are computed only after successful type-checking.
 For this reason, the hash value of a Dhall program remains unchanged under any valid refactoring.
-For instance, we may add or remove comments; reformat the file; change the order of fields in records; rename, add, or remove local variables; change import URLs; etc.
+For instance, we may add or remove comments; reformat the file with fewer or with more spaces; change the order of fields in records; rename, add, or remove local variables; and even change import URLs (as long as the imported content remains equivalent).
 The hash value will remain the same as long as the normal form of the final evaluated expression remains the same.